researcher in big data, AI, computational biology and parallel computing.

 I'm designing a new type of flying car that is significantly safer and more maneuverable than most quadrocopter designs due to the rotors all being mounted on gimbals.

-Luke Hutchison is a computer scientist and computational biologist from New Zealand who is searching for the genomic encoding of the structure of an organism.
-Luke Hutchison grew up programming computers, winning first place in the national ACM university-level computer programming competition with two high school friends before being disqualified for not being a university team.
-Luke went on to complete B.Sc. and B.Sc.(Hons) and M.S. degrees in computer science, and then completed a PhD in computer science at MIT while conducting research with Harvard Medical School.
-During the summers while at MIT, Luke interned at Google, studied intensive Chinese in Beijing, and worked to find interdisciplinary solutions to global grand challenges at Singularity University ( http://singularityu.org ).
-Luke speaks English, French, Korean and Chinese, and has traveled numerous times to China and North Korea to study human rights and freedom of information issues.
-Luke spends a lot of time thinking about the Goldbach Conjecture, how 3 billion base pairs of DNA in your genome turn into 100 trillion cells in your body, and how to build flying cars.
-Luke received a TED Fellowship in 2011.
+I am a computer scientist and computational biologist from New Zealand.
+I grew up programming computers, and completed a PhD in computer science and computational biology at MIT and a postdoc at Harvard Medical School.
+During the summers while at MIT, I interned at Google, studied intensive Chinese in Beijing, and worked to find interdisciplinary solutions to global grand challenges at Singularity University.
+I speak English, French, Korean and Chinese, and have traveled several times to China and North Korea to study human rights and freedom of information issues.
+I spend a lot of time thinking about P vs. NP, the Goldbach Conjecture, how 3 billion base pairs of DNA in your genome turn into 100 trillion cells in your body, and how to build flying cars.
+I received a TED Fellowship in 2011.
+I am currently working at Google on a new type of AI algorithm for natural language understanding.